-Gail is a chartered UK patent attorney specialising in Chemical Engineering.
+Gail is a UK and European patent attorney specialising in Chemical Engineering.
 She has worked in intellectual property since 2009, and deals with subject-matter spanning a broad range of technologies within and beyond the chemical engineering field; including industrial processes, drilling equipment, catalysts, polymers, food stuffs, and mechanical inventions.

 Whilst obtaining her Masters Degree in Chemical Engineering, she had the opportunity to undertake three industrial placements with leading multinational companies in the pharmaceutical, chemical and petroleum sectors.
 After graduating, Gail spent five years working in the Research & Development division of one of the world’s largest pharmaceutical companies.
 Her work in R&D included crystallisation using supercritical fluid processing as well as optimisation of particle size reduction techniques.